rohitprasad-code/dino-wtouch/README.md

 # dino wtouch

-This repository contains the source code for the [dino](chrome://dino) game without the control of the keyboard, but with the control of the camera of the device.
+This repository contains the simple source code for the [dino](chrome://dino) game without the control of the keyboard, but with the control of the camera of the device.